We may earn commission from affiliate links →

 - To be 21 years of age or over (this might vary according to the type of vehicle you want to hire)

-- A full, valid driving license from your country of origin, and accompanying passport
+- Renting a car in Serbia requires a full, valid driving license from your country of origin and accompanying passport

 - You must have held your passport for at least two years

 - If you are under 25 years of age, some car hire companies may charge you for being a young driver.
 This means your car hire rate will be higher